Core Concepts

 - Image → Image: Image outputs connect to image inputs

-- Multiple connections: Image inputs can receive multiple connections; text inputs accept one
+- Multiple connections: Image and video inputs can receive multiple connections; text inputs accept one

 Edge States